 - Go bare bones with personal extras: If you’re concerned about your holiday budget, start by cutting the non-essentials from your everyday budget.
 Better to give up some dinners out or a new outfit than pay interest on Christmas gifts because you had to charge them all.

-- Rebates and Rewards: When I get Ibotta deposits, SavingStar deposits, Ebates, or any other rebate checks or bonus gift cards (like with a Target deal), they become part of my Christmas fund.
-Any credit card rewards I have available can be used as well.
+- Rebates and Rewards: When I get Ibotta deposits, SavingStar deposits, Ebates, Checkout 51 deposits, Snap rebates, or any other rebate checks or bonus gift cards (like with a Target deal), they become part of my Christmas fund.
+Any credit card rewards (like my Discover Cashback Bonus) I have available can be used as well.

-- Swagbucks: You’re using Swagbucks to search, right?
+- Swagbucks: If you’re using Swagbucks for your search engine, you can rack up points for freebies.
 You use it just like Google to search the web, and every so often they reward you with “bucks.”
 You can cash in 450 Swagbucks for a $5 Amazon gift card to help pay for gifts.

 - Earn money by cleaning out: If you have kids, chances are there are clothes or gear around your house that they may have outgrown.
 You can try selling them on eBay or taking them to a consignment shop to earn a little extra cash.
 It won’t be what you paid for them, but it beats having them take up space in storage once you’re done with them.
 There’s also Craigslist and some local buy/sell/trade groups on Facebook (just remember to meet in a safe, public place to make a sale!).